magpylib/magpylib-material-response/docs/examples/cuboids_demagnetization.md

 display(fig1, fig2)
 ```

-As shown above, already with a low number of mesh elements, the result is approaching the reference FEM values.
+As shown above, already with a low number of mesh elements, the result is approaching the reference FEM values and improves while refining the mesh.